How (and when) to clear app cache or data on Android

 - Open the Settings of your phone.

-- If your phone runs Android Oreo or earlier, you'll want to open the App Manager settings page.
+- If you have an older phone running Android Oreo or earlier, you'll want to open the App Manager settings page.

-- Tap the Other Apps heading to see a list of your installed apps.
+- Tap the See all apps heading to see a list of your installed apps.

 - Tap the Clear cache button.